deshadeeth-thisarana/Arrow/README.md

 # *A message for Experts*

-  *- Always you can change the owner name id and other settings when publishing..
+   - Always you can change the owner name id and other settings when publishing..
    - The bots owner infomations present at Emilia/Modules/Lang/id.py and en.py.
    - Paste your coffeehouse api to activate your own chatbot.
    - You can remove entry Daisy logo in Main.py.
-   - Link your Credit card to Heroku for get extra amount of dynos.*
+   - Link your Credit card to Heroku for get extra amount of dynos.

 # *I am just a learner and this is the code I used as Rose bot*